fastenhealth/blog/_posts/2026-07-04-developers-need-to-know-sql-is-not-enough-for-fhir-data.md

 ### 1. FHIR is a graph, not a document

 A standard query like "give me all active medications for this patient" requires heavy relational mapping.
-In the FHIR world, that simple request forces you to chase a multi-directional trail.
+In the FHIR world, that simple request forces you to do a follow a complicated chain of nested references.

-If a doctor writes a portal refill, your database must resolve a path like this:

-***Patient → MedicationRequest → Medication → Organisation.***

-However, if that exact same prescription is tied to a specific hospital visit, the clinical graph branches completely differently.
-Your query must now traverse:

 ***Patient → Encounter → MedicationRequest → Medication → Organization.***